hychn/hychn.github.io/md/A.huberman.md

 * strategy to maximize memory
   * increase r and ds/s
       * how to increase ds/s? increase ds, lower s
-  * calm-focused:after allow adrenaline to have effects afterwards
+  * calm-focused:after allow adrenaline to have effects afterwards:relax-lower levels back to calm-focused